railsuser2014/openobject-doc-book-en/source/book/5/5_12_Stock_Management/index.rst

    *Stores location structure when Open ERP has just been installed.*

-.. tip::   **More information**  *Hierarchical stock locations*
+.. note::  Hierarchical stock locations

     In Open ERP locations are structured hierarchically.
-You can structure your locations as a tree, dependent on a father-son relationship.
-This lets you have more detailed levels of analysis of your stock operations and the organization of your warehouses.
+    You can structure your locations as a tree, dependent on a parent-child relationship.
+    This gives you more detailed levels of analysis of your stock operations and the organization of your warehouses.

-.. tip:: **Terminology** *Locations and Warehouses*
+.. tip:: Locations and Warehouses

-    In Open ERP warehouses represent your places of physical stock.
-A warehouse can be structured in several locations at multiple levels.
-Locations are used to manage all types of storage place, such as at the customer and the production counterparts.
+    In Open ERP **warehouses** represent your places of physical stock.
+    A warehouse can be structured into several locations at multiple levels.
+    Locations are used to manage all types of storage place, such as at the customer and production counterparts.

 .. raw:: html